Git Quick Start Guide

 2

-# Using the current gitattributes configuration
+# Use the current gitattributes configuration

 git lfs migrate import --everything

-Remove Changed Files
+Delete Changed Files

-To remove all changed files:
+To delete all modified files:

 1